MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Introduction

-\section{introduction}
+\section{Introduction}

-Neural networks recently have been used to solve many real-world tasks such as image recognition and classification and can reach very high performance on such tasks~\cite{He2016DeepRL}.
-Although nowadays a lot of examples are available to be used to train a neural network model for a certain task, it is still very hard to make the model robust against given examples.
-Given a normal example that the model can correctly classify, previous research~\cite{Carlini2017Towards,Nicolas2017Practical,Narodytska2016SimpleBA,papernot2017cleverhans} proposed various attack approaches to perturb the example by applying only a slight modification (which is not noticeable to human eyes) on the example to fool the model, i.e., causing the model to misclassify the perturbed example.
-We name such perturbed example \textit{adversarial example} and the model being attacked \textit{target model}.
-These attack approaches can be used in two attack scenarios: (1) white-box attack scenarios where the attackers have complete knowledge about the target model (and also its defense approach), and (2) black-box attack scenarios where the attackers do not know anything about the target model (and its defense approach), but know the output of the model, given an arbitrary example.
+Neural networks recently have been used to solve many real-world tasks such as image recognition and can achieve high effectiveness on these tasks~\cite{He2016DeepRL}.
+However, given a legitimate example that the model can correctly classify, previous research~\cite{Carlini2017Towards,Nicolas2017Practical,Narodytska2016SimpleBA,papernot2017cleverhans} proposed various attack approaches to perturb the example by applying imperceptible modification on the example to fool the model, i.e., causing the model to misclassify the perturbed example.
+We refer to such perturbed example \textit{adversarial example} and the model being attacked \textit{target model}.
+These attack approaches can be used in two attack scenarios: (1) white-box attack scenario where the attackers have complete knowledge about the target model (and also its defense approaches), and (2) black-box attack scenario where the attackers do not know anything about the target model (or its defense approaches), but know the output produced by the model, given an arbitrary example.
 We focus on improving the model against the white-box attack scenario, which is known to be harder to defend against.

-While there are various effective attack approaches falling into the two attack scenarios, there are only a limited number of defense approaches such as adversarial training~\cite{goodfellow2014explaining,Carlini2017Towards} and defensive distillation~\cite{Nicolas2016Distillation}. \textit{Adversarial training} is a simple defense approach, which improves model robustness by augmenting the training set with some adversarial examples.
-The key idea of adversarial training is to make the model more general and have some exposure to adversarial examples. \textit{Defensive distillation} is another defense approach that hides the gradient of the target model by modifying the softmax function used in the last layer of the model to increase the magnitude of the inputs to the softmax layer, because some attack approaches~\cite{goodfellow2014explaining,papernot:eurosp:2016} rely on maximizing the loss function by computing the model's gradient.